The weakness of finding descending sequences in ill-founded linear orders: Background

 The problems $\Choice{k}$ and $\CNatural$ are examples of \emph{choice problems}, as they can be rephrased as ``given a non-empty co-c.e.\ closed subset of $\mathbf{k}$ (resp.\ $\mathbb{N}$), find a point in it''.
-Choice problems are pivotal in the study of Weihrauch reducibility, as they provide a useful benchmark to describe the Weihrauch degree of other problems.
-For this reason, many variations of the choice problems have been introduced in the literature.
+Choice problems are pivotal in the study of Weihrauch reducibility, as they provide a useful benchmark to describe the Weihrauch degrees of other problems.
+For this reason, many variations of choice problems have been introduced in the literature.
 For example, we denote with $\UCNatural$ the restriction of $\CNatural$ to co-c.e.\ closed singletons (or, equivalently, to sequences $p$ such that there is exactly one $n$ such that $n+1\notin\ran(p)$).
-It is known that $\CNatural\weiequiv \UCNatural$ (\cite[Thm.\ 3.8]{BolWei11}), hence $\CNatural$ is a deterministic, first-order problem.
+It is known that $\CNatural\weiequiv \UCNatural$ (\cite[Theorem 3.8]{BolWei11}), hence $\CNatural$ is a deterministic, first-order problem.
 Another variant that plays an important role in this paper is \emph{all or co-unique choice}: if $\mathbf{X}$ is $\mathbf{k}$ or $\mathbb{N}$, $\ACC_\mathbf{X}$ is the problem ``Given an enumeration of a set $A \subseteq \mathbf{X}$ of size at most $1$, find a number not in $A$''.
 It is known that $\parallelization{\ACC_\mathbb{N}} \leW \mflim \leW \KL$ (see e.g.\ \cite{bgp21}).

 Another important family of problems comes from Ramsey's theorem for $n$-tuples and $k$-colors.
-In this paper, we only deal with colorings of the natural numbers (a.k.a.\ pigeonhole-principle): we define $\RT{1}{k}$ as the total multi-valued function that maps a coloring $c\function{\mathbb{N}}{k}$ to the set of all infinite $c$-homogeneous sets, i.e.\ the set of all infinite $H\subseteq \mathbb{N}$ such that $c$ is constant on $H$.
+In this paper, we only deal with colorings of the natural numbers.
+We define $\RT{1}{k}$, a.k.a.\ the pigeonhole principle, as the total multi-valued function that maps a coloring $c\function{\mathbb{N}}{k}$ to the set of all infinite $c$-homogeneous sets, i.e.\ the set of all infinite $H\subseteq \mathbb{N}$ such that $c$ is constant on $H$.
 Many well-known facts about the Weihrauch degrees of Ramsey principles can be found in \cite{BRramsey17}.
-We only mention that we can equivalently think of $\RT{1}{k}$ as the problem that, given $c$, produces \emph{the color} of a $c$-homogeneous solution.
+We only mention that (in terms of Weihrauch reducibility) we can equivalently think of $\RT{1}{k}$ as the problem that, given $c$, produces \emph{the color} of a $c$-homogeneous solution.
 It is known that $j<k$ implies $\RT{1}{j}\leW \RT{1}{k}$ and that $\parallelization{\RT{1}{2}}\weiequiv \KL$.
 In particular, $\KL$ is parallelizable (as the parallelization is a closure operator).

 To study the problems $\DS$ and $\BS$ from the point of view of Weihrauch reducibility, we need to introduce the represented spaces of linear orders and quasi-orders.
 We only work with countable linear orders/quasi-orders with domain contained in $\mathbb{N}$.
 We represent a linear order $(L,\le_L)$ with the characteristic function of the set $\{ \pairing{n,m} \st n\le_L m\}$.
 Likewise, we represent a quasi-order $(Q,\preceq_Q)$ with the characteristic function of the set $\{ \pairing{n,m} \st n\preceq_Q m\}$.